The Hero of Fort Sumter – Patrolman Peter Hart

 Patrolman Peter Hart was introduced amid great applause by the following remarks of General Anderson, who held his hand.

-“I am happy gentlemen of the chamber of commerce that you honor a man, who, through not a soldier, what is the greatest value to me at Fort Sumter.
+“I am happy gentlemen of the chamber of commerce that you honor a man, who, though not a soldier, what is the greatest value to me at Fort Sumter.
 He was with me in Mexico and was a soldier under me there.
 At Fort Sumter, he was a confidential friend, and had a charge of our marketing and our mails.”

 “He is the man who is represented on this picture as nailing the flag to the mast.”